wingnutart/parlour/README.md

 Static HTML Mockup for a Wingnutart production.

-Check out the live [Parlour Mockup](http://wingnutart.github.com/parlour] served from gh-pages)
+Check out the live [Parlour Mockup](http://wingnutart.github.com/parlour) served from gh-pages.

 This project uses: